-Sophie’s musical journey brought her to perform in various venues and festivals in Europe and abroad, among others the opening concert with Peter Herbert at the Jazzfestival Saalfelden, North Sea Jazz Festival, bimhuis Amsterdam, Nardis Jazz Club Istanbul, and included collaborations with musicians from South Africa, India, Latin America, Africa and the USA.
+Sophie’s musical journey brought her to perform in various venues and festivals in Europe and abroad, among others the Jazzfestival Saalfelden, North Sea Jazz Festival, bimhuis Amsterdam, Nardis Jazz Club Istanbul, and included collaborations with musicians from South Africa, India, Latin America, Africa and the USA.

-As a composer, she received two grants from the federal chancellery of Austria, enabling her to realize compositions for her own projects, namely a trio suite premiered at the Outreach Festival in 2012 and various quartet pieces found on her debut album, as well as a composition for large ensemble which Sophie is preparing to premiere in 2019.
+As a composer, she received two grants from the federal chancellery of Austria, enabling her to realize compositions for her own projects, namely a trio suite premiered at the Outreach Festival in 2012 and various quartet pieces found on her debut album, as well as a composition for large ensemble.
 She has written music for theater projects in various line-ups, and is frequently asked to contribute compositions to the repertoire of bands she performs in.

 Her work as a leader has been praised by the press for its power, authenticity and interplay.
 With her long term collaborator clarinetist Oğuz Büyükberber she released three critically acclaimed albums.